 The school day runs 8.30am to 3.30pm.
 The junior curriculum includes the following subjects:

 Sport is taught by specialist teachers.
-Swimming is a weekly activity and there is an extremely wide choice of extra-curricular activities after school, from Lego to cookery, rugby to chess.
+Swimming is a weekly activity and there is an extremely wide choice of extra-curricular activities after school, from Lego to cookery, rugby to songwriting.

 Residential trips, all with a different focus, are introduced from Year 3, when the children spend one night away; in Years 4 and 5, they spend two nights away and Year 6 children spend a week on their trip, taking part in a variety of outdoor pursuits which include abseiling, zip wire, trapeze and initiative exercises, to name just a few!

-Year 6 is a special year for our children, during which they assume their place as leaders of the school, School Council Leaders, Librarians, House Prefects and Monitors.
+Year 6 is a special year for our children, during which they assume their place as leaders of the school, School Council Leaders, Librarians, House Prefects.
 They develop and mature in so many ways over the year, a year which culminates in their residential trip and Leavers’ Assembly.

 School Captains are appointed from Year 6 and all of our Year 6 children take on the role of House Prefects, carrying out various responsibilities within the school community.
 In addition, each year group has its own designated responsibilities, thus developing and strengthening our sense of community and responsibility to each other.